-That’s why the search engine needs some extra help interpreting the purpose of your site content.
-You can assist them by adding Schema Markup to your web pages.
+That’s why search engines need extra help interpreting the meaning and intent of your site content.
+You can assist them by adding semantic Schema Markup to your web pages.

-2. Help You Stand out in Search with Rich Results
+5. Help You Stand Out in Search With Rich Results

 When Google understands your Schema Markup, it can use this data to show your content as a rich result (also known as rich snippets) on the SERP.

 A standard search result will deliver a title, URL, and meta description.
 However, rich results include captivating images that draw users’ eyes to your search result and web page.

 In total, Google has more than 32 different types of rich results.
 You can classify your content as local business content, recipes, articles, event pages, and more.
 If you’re promoting an event, you can improve its visibility by adding Event Structured Data, making your page eligible to appear in the event experience section on Google.